-iv.
+- iii.
+Did SHA provide a LAMP in the appendix? - iv.
 If SHA has provided a LAMP in the appendix, please provide a brief update on implementation of the LAMP.
-Please provide any actual changes (which must be detailed in an approved Annual MTW Plan/Plan amendment) or state that SHA did not make any changes in 2023.
+Please provide any actual changes (which must be detailed in an approved Annual MTW Plan/Plan amendment) or state that SHA did not make any changes in 2024.

-Seattle Housing continues to operate under its approved Local Asset Management Plan (LAMP), as first stipulated in the 2010 Annual Plan and in practice since the beginning of its MTW participation.
-No significant changes were made to Seattle Housing's LAMP during 2023.

-SHA updates its Indirect Service Fees (ISF) annually, adds new programs if/when created and SHA maintains on-site maintenance staffing at selected communities as deemed most efficient to meet local needs.
-SHA submitted the LAMP with our 2023 MTW Plan and it was approved by HUD in a letter received February 22, 2023.
+The Seattle Housing Authority (SHA) continues to operate under its approved Local Asset Management Plan (LAMP), as first stipulated in the 2024 Annual Plan and in practice since the beginning of its MTW participation.
+No significant changes were made to Seattle Housing's LAMP during 2024.
+SHA updates its Indirect Service Fees (ISF) annually and adds new programs if/when created.
+SHA submitted the LAMP with its 2024 MTW Plan and it was approved by HUD in a letter received on February 21, 2024.

-In compliance with the First Amendment to the MTW Agreement and the Office of Management and Budget (OMB) Super Circular at Title 2 CFR Part 200 (formerly A-87 requirements), SHA has set up an Indirect Services Fee.
-The indirect cost plan is described in more detail in SHA's LAMP.
-Similar to HUD's Central Office Cost Center (COCC) and consistent with Circular 200, SHA created a Central Services Operating Center (CSOC) to represent the fee charges and expenses for indirect costs.
+In compliance with SHA's MTW Agreement and all successive amendments and 2 CFR Part 200, SHA has set up an Indirect Services Fee.
+The indirect cost plan is described in more detail in Seattle Housing's LAMP in the appendices of the MTW Plan.
+Similar to HUD's COCC and consistent with Circular 200, SHA created a Central Services Operating Center (CSOC) to represent the fee charges and expenses for indirect costs.
 As described previously, SHA developed an ISF in compliance with OMB Circular 200 requirements.
 SHA's CSOC is more comprehensive than HUD's asset management system, which focuses only on fees for services for public housing properties.
 SHA's mission and work is much broader than public housing and therefore SHA's LAMP is broader.
 The LAMP includes local housing, for sale activities, limited partnership properties and other activities not found in traditional HUD programs or public housing agencies.

 SHA's ISF is based on anticipated indirect costs serving all direct service programs.
 In accordance with OMB Circular 200 requirements, the ISF is determined in a reasonable and consistent manner based on total units and leased vouchers.
 The ISF is a standard fee calculated annually per housing unit and leased voucher charged each month to each program.
 Please see the LAMP in the appendices to review SHA's Indirect Cost Plan.
-Trease see the Exivit artific appendices to review or ix s mairest oost Fran.